circularlizard/OSM-Tools/README.md

 ## 📄 License

-Private project for SEEE use only.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.